ickc/pantable/README.rst

 block, following standard pandoc YAML metadata block syntax.
 7 metadata keys are recognized:

+``caption``
--  ``caption``: the caption of the table.
+   the caption of the table.
 If omitted, no caption will be inserted.
    Default: disabled.

+``alignment``
--  ``alignment``: a string of characters among ``L,R,C,D``, case-insensitive, corresponds to Left-aligned, Right-aligned, Center-aligned, Default-aligned respectively. e.g. ``LCRD`` for a table with 4 columns.
+   a string of characters among ``L,R,C,D``, case-insensitive, corresponds to Left-aligned, Right-aligned, Center-aligned, Default-aligned respectively. e.g. \ ``LCRD`` for a table with 4 columns.
 Default: ``DDD...``

+``width``
--  ``width``: a list of relative width corresponding to the width of each columns. e.g.
+   a list of relative width corresponding to the width of each columns. e.g.

    .. code:: yaml

       - width
           - 0.1
           - 0.2
           - 0.3
           - 0.4

    Default: auto calculated from the length of each line in table cells.

+``table-width``
--  ``table-width``: the relative width of the table (e.g. relative to ``\linewidth``). default: 1.0
+   the relative width of the table (e.g. relative to ``\linewidth``).
+   default: 1.0

+``header``
--  ``header``: If it has a header row or not.
+   If it has a header row or not.
 True/False/yes/NO are accepted, case-insensitive. default: True
+``markdown``

--  ``markdown``: If CSV table cell contains markdown syntax or not.
+   If CSV table cell contains markdown syntax or not.
 Same as above.
    Default: False
+``include``

--  ``include``: the path to an CSV file, can be relative/absolute.
-If non-empty, override the CSV in the CodeBlock. default: None
+   the path to an CSV file, can be relative/absolute.
+If non-empty, override the CSV in the CodeBlock. default: None ``pipe_tables``
+   If True, a pipe table will be constructed directly in markdown syntax instead of via AST. ``markdown`` is implied to be True.
+This trades correctness for speed.
+It won’t be correct if any of the cell is multiline for example, resulting in an invalid pipe table.
+However, it is much faster comparing to previous ``markdown: True`` case because previously per cell a subprocess to execute pandoc the parse the markdown to AST is needed.

+``raw_markdown``
+   If True, force output the table as a pipe table (which is tab-delimited.)
+This is sometimes useful if pandoc is very stubborn to not emit a pipe table even if ``markdown-grid_tables...`` is used.
+   Note that this should only be used if the output format is markdown.

 When the metadata keys is invalid, the default will be used instead.
 Note that width and table-width accept fractions as well.